smita3199/Automatic-License-Plate-Recognition/README.md

 3. Character Recognition – This stage is where the segmented characters are identified.

-Here, the system uses Python, OpenCV and Tesseract to identify vehicles by their license plates and stored along with the date and time in a CSV file.
+Here, the system uses Python, OpenCV and Tesseract to identify vehicles by their license plates and stored them along with the date and time in a CSV file.
 OpenCV is used to detect number plates and Python Tesseract is used to extract characters and digits from the number plates.

 &nbsp;